ncatelli/relex/README.md

 # relex
-A lexer for the first principles project
+A lexer generator for the first principles project.